By the end of this section, you will be able to do the following:

 In the early twentieth century, English mathematician Godfrey Hardy and German physician Wilhelm Weinberg stated the principle of equilibrium to describe the population's genetic makeup.
 The theory, which later became known as the Hardy-Weinberg principle of equilibrium, states that a population’s allele and genotype frequencies are inherently stable— unless some kind of evolutionary force is acting upon the population, neither the allele nor the genotypic frequencies would change.
-The Hardy-Weinberg principle assumes conditions with no mutations, migration, emigration, or selective pressure for or against genotype, plus an infinite population.
+The Hardy-Weinberg principle assumes an infinitely large population and conditions with no mutations, migration, emigration, or selective pressure for or against genotype.
 While no population can satisfy those conditions, the principle offers a useful model against which to compare real population changes.

 Working under this theory, population geneticists represent different alleles as different variables in their mathematical models.
 The variable p, for example, often represents the frequency of a particular allele, say Y for the trait of yellow in Mendel’s peas, while the variable q represents the frequency of y alleles that confer the color green.
 If these are the only two possible alleles for a given locus in the population, p + q = 1.
 In other words, all the p alleles and all the q alleles comprise all of the alleles for that locus in the population.